dotnet/docs/docs/standard/microservices-architecture/architect-microservice-container-applications/scalable-available-multi-container-microservice-applications.md

 ---
 title: Orchestrating microservices and multi-container applications for high scalability and availability
-description: .NET Microservices Architecture for Containerized .NET Applications | Orchestrating microservices and multi-container applications for high scalability and availability
+description: .NET Microservices Architecture for Containerized .NET Applications | Get to know the options to orchestrate microservices and multi-container applications for high scalability and availability.
+Discover the possibilities of Azure Dev Spaces while developing Kubernetes application lifecycle.
 author: CESARDELATORRE
 ms.author: wiwagn
 ms.date: 09/20/2018